ska-telescope/ska-makefiles/README.md

 # ska-makefiles
 A central place to keep and manage all of the SKA-telescope organisation's Makefiles.

-The following sections will detail the instructions needed to be followed to use this repository.
+The following sections will detail the instructions needed to be followed to make use of this repository.

 **How to use this repository**

-Each project Makefile lives in a directory with the name matching with the git repository.
+Each project Makefile lives in a directory with the name matching with the git repository, e.g. `tango_example`.
 To use this repo in your own git project, you will need to add it as a submodule in your project.
 To do that, run the following command in the root directory:

 ```git submodule add ska-makefiles```